xenon-middleware/xenonflow/README.md

         	2. `password`: Password in base64 encoded
         4. `properties`: Optional properties (usually not needed)

+#### Environment Variables
+There are two environment variables that can be set in your environement which can then be used in the config.yml file: `XENONFLOW_FILES` and `XENONFLOW_HOME`.

 ### application.properties
 The application.properties needs configuration for the following things:
 1. api-key